ghiscoding/aurelia-slickgrid/README.md

 There are also 2 new Themes, Material & Salesforce that are available as well and if you wish to use SVG then take a look at the [Wiki - SVG Icons](https://github.com/ghiscoding/aurelia-slickgrid/wiki/SVG--Icons).

 #### Working Demos
-For complete working local demos, you can clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository (instruction are provided in the repo).
-This repo provides multiple samples (RequireJS, WebPack, CLI, ...) and also worth to know that the 2 WebPacks demos are updated frequently since they are the actual live GitHub [Bootstrap 4 demo](https://ghiscoding.github.io/aurelia-slickgrid-demos/#/slickgrid) / [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid).
+For a complete working set of demos, you can clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository (instructions are provided in the demo repo).
+This repo provides multiple samples (RequireJS, WebPack, CLI, ...) and it is also worth to know that the 2 WebPacks demos are updated frequently since they are the actual live GitHub [Bootstrap 4 demo](https://ghiscoding.github.io/aurelia-slickgrid-demos/#/slickgrid) / [Bootstrap 5 demo](https://ghiscoding.github.io/aurelia-slickgrid).

 ## Wiki / Documentation
-The Wikis are where all the documentations and instructions will be, so please consult the [Aurelia-Slickgrid - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any issues.
+The Wikis is where you'll find all the documentation and instructions for the lib, so please consult the [Aurelia-Slickgrid - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any new issue.
 The [Wiki - HOWTO](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step) is a great place to start with.

 ### Latest News & Releases
 Check out the [Releases](https://github.com/ghiscoding/aurelia-slickgrid/releases) section for all latest News & Releases.

 ## Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E tests)
-Aurelia-Slickgrid reached **100%** Unit Test Coverage, we are talking of 15,000+ lines of code (3,750+ unit tests, now mostly all in Slickgrid-Universal) fully tested with [Jest](https://jestjs.io/).
+Aurelia-Slickgrid has **100%** Unit Test Coverage, we are talking of 15,000+ lines of code (3,750+ unit tests, most of these tests were moved into Slickgrid-Universal) fully tested with [Jest](https://jestjs.io/).
 On the UI side, all Aurelia-Slickgrid Example are tested with [Cypress](https://www.cypress.io/), there are over 550+ Cypress E2E tests.

 ## Installation
 Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step)** and/or the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository.
-Please don't open any issue unless you have followed these steps (from the Wiki), and if any of the steps are incorrect or confusing, then please let me know.
+Also make sure to follow these steps (from the Wiki) before opening any new issue, and if any of these steps are incorrect or confusing then please let me know.

-**NOTE:** if you have any question, please consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid)
+**NOTE:** if you have any installation and/or general questions, please consider asking them on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid) unless you think there's a bug with the library.

 ## Usage

 #### How to load data with `Fetch-Client` or `Http-Client`?
-You might notice that all demos are made with mocked dataset that are embedded in each examples, that is mainly for demo purposes, but you might be wondering how to connect this with an `FetchClient`?
+You might have noticed that all demos are made with mocked dataset that are embedded in each examples, that is mainly for demo purposes, but you might be wondering how to connect this with a `FetchClient` or `Http-Client`?
 Easy... just replace the mocked data, assigned to the `dataset` property, by your `FetchClient` call and that's it.
 The `dataset` property can be changed at any time, which is why you can use local data and/or connect it to a `Promise` or an async call with `FetchClient` (internally it's just a SETTER that refreshes the grid).
 See [Example 22](https://ghiscoding.github.io/aurelia-slickgrid/#/slickgrid/example22) for a demo showing how to load a JSON file with `FetchClient`.

 ## Main features
-You can see some screenshots below as well as instructions underneat them and if that is not enough for you to decide, head over to the [Wiki - Main Features](https://github.com/ghiscoding/aurelia-slickgrid/wiki).
+You can see a few screenshots below to demo some of the lib features as well as instructions underneath them and if that is not enough to convince you then head over to the [Wiki - Main Features](https://github.com/ghiscoding/aurelia-slickgrid/wiki).

 ## Screenshots